 7. Avalanche Awareness

-The risk of avalanche is almost ever-present in the high mountains, and every year hundreds of alpinists meet an unfortunate end as a result of either human error or chance.
+The risk of avalanches is almost ever-present in the high mountains, and every year hundreds of alpinists meet an unfortunate end as a result of either human error or chance.

 - Take a Course – On an avalanche awareness course, you’ll learn how to interpret avalanche forecasts, how to choose a route that minimizes risk, how to identify hazardous slopes, and how to rescue buried victims.